Location & Position

 Fetal Remnant

-• Nature: Obliterated left umbilical vein from fetal life
+• Obliterated left umbilical vein from fetal life

-• Position: Lies in free edge of falciform ligament
+• Runs in FREE LOWER EDGE of falciform ligament

 • In fetus = Left umbilical vein